Gift wrapping is something I really care about.

 - Beautiful packaging

-What I think they show is that eco-friendly Christmas does really not mean less festive or less beautiful!
-What’s worth mentioning is that I didn't buy anything to put these ideas together.
+It’s important to mention that I didn't buy anything to put these gift wrapping ideas together.
 And this is exactly the point!
 Walking around your home, I'm sure you'll also find something you can use or reuse to wrap your gifts!